JetBrains/kotlin-web-site/docs/topics/numbers.md

 val oneByte: Byte = 1
 ```

+> Inside the compiler, there is a priority between built-in integer types.
+If there is no explicit type specification
+> (such as `val oneByte: Byte = 1`), an integer literal that is in the value range of multiple built-in integer types
+> receives the type of the highest priority.
+Thus, the integer literal `1` in the first line of the example receives
+> the `Int` type, although it can be either `Byte` or `Short`.
+>
+{type="note"}

 ## Floating-point types

 For real numbers, Kotlin provides floating-point types `Float` and `Double` that adhere to the [IEEE 754 standard](https://en.wikipedia.org/wiki/IEEE_754).